 The Stellar Development Foundation allotted 5% of lumens to itself and is selling those lumens to fund its operations.
 The remaining lumens are being distributed for free to users and businesses to incentivize network adoption.

 Both Ripple and Stellar use message passing to reach consensus.

 Ripple uses a byzantine fault tolerance protocol with a recommended validator list.

 Stellar uses a federated byzantine agreement protocol with quorum slices.

 Because Ripple has a recommended validator list, its network is centralized.
 When you download the software to become a node, Ripple gives you a list of nodes to trust that it defines.

-Stellar’s network is not as decentralized as an older, more developed network like Ethereum.
+Stellar’s network is not as decentralized as a more developed network like Ethereum.
 That said, it’s construction - quorum slices and no central authority building a recommended validator list - allows for growing decentralization as more validators join the network and new quorum slices form.

 Image source: Bitmex